abrensch/brouter/docs/users/android_advanced.md

 #### storageconfig.txt

-`storageconfig.txt` is used to specifiy additional paths which BRouter should use.
+`storageconfig.txt` is used to specify additional paths which BRouter should use.

 * `secondary_segment_dir` points to an additional directory containing routing